How are Community Solar Garden programs doing across the country?

 - Maryland’s community solar pilot program commenced in 2017.
 Utilities are reviewing applications, but as in Illinois, few have been approved and constructed.

-Return to this page for updates on programs in these states as they get started, in addition to quarterly progress of the top four.
+Return to this page for updates on programs in these states as they get started, in addition to quarterly progress updates for the five states ILSR is tracking.

 Other ILSR Resources on Community Solar